 Are you at a party or a networking event?
 Sometimes it’s hard to tell the difference.
 If you are networking, don’t drink.
 If you are networking and meet a friend who’s partying, tell them and arrange to catch up later… Or abort mission and party.

 If the person you are talking to keeps looking away, let them go… If it’s press night, it’s a party!
 (Usually)

 If speaking to strangers worries you, aim to meet three new people, and then relax with the people you know….
 Or go to the pub….
 Use your two feet…..

-It gets easier and it is part of the job, a skill which can be learned like most others, and networking doesn’t have to mean, selling your soul to get ahead.
+Networking gets easier with practice, and it is part of the job, a skill which can be learned like most others, and networking doesn’t have to mean selling your soul to get ahead.